 Seriously challenged in the semi-final by Juan Martin del Potro (3-6, 7-6, 2-6, 6-1, 6-4), he would deal with the pressure in the final by defeating the man who had taken Nadal out of his way, Soderling (6-1, 7-6, 6-4).
 Later, Federer would say of how he felt after Nadal’s loss, “I was mentally drained because I felt like I had to play like four finals at the end of Paris because of the pressure.”

 With Nadal missing through injury, Federer would also triumph at Wimbledon a month later, breaking Pete Sampras’ record with a 15th Grand Slam crown, reclaiming the world No 1 spot.
-The Swiss would reach a last final at Roland-Garros in 2011, where his rival Nadal would edge him again (7-5, 7-6, 5-7, 6-1).
-Haas would confirm his great shape by reaching the semi-finals at Wimbledon, where he would lose to Federer again, 7-5, 7-6, 6-3.
+The Swiss would reach one last final at Roland-Garros in 2011, where his rival Nadal would edge him again (7-5, 7-6, 5-7, 6-1).
+Haas would continue his great form by reaching the semi-finals at Wimbledon, where he would lose to Federer again, 7-5, 7-6, 6-3.